stevelerner/tinyotel/README.md

 TinyOlly is a minimal observability backend that demonstrates:
 - How to receive and store logs, metrics, and traces
 - How trace/span correlation works with logs
-- How to build trace waterfall visualizations
+- How to build interactive trace waterfall visualizations with time axes
+- How to inspect individual spans with clickable UI elements
-- How to display real-time metrics charts
+- How to display real-time metrics charts with histogram distributions
 - How in-memory storage with TTL works

-**Built from scratch** in ~1,840 lines of code to be readable and educational.
+**Built from scratch** in ~2,350 lines of code to be readable and educational.

 ### Architecture